elpidiaskardia/travel-connect/README.md

 ### 3.Travel Connect Web (Built with Angular 17)

-TheTravel Connect Web is the user-facing application developed in Angular 17.
+The Travel Connect Web is the user-facing application developed in Angular 17.
 It seamlessly integrates with the Air Travel API to provide users with an intuitive interface to explore and select their desired flight routes.

 ## Versions